Dems, GOP make urgent final pitches as election season wraps

 Republican officials and some people in Trump’s orbit have urged him to wait until after the midterms to avoid turning the election into a referendum on him while shielding him from blame should Republicans -- especially candidates he endorsed -- not do as well as expected.
 But even people who had pushed for waiting now say those concerns are moot given that Election Day is here.

-As Trump mulled shifting the focus to next cycle, Democrats were still hopeful of holding their narrow control of the House and Senate — despite Republican pronouncements that their party was in for a big night.
+As the former president mulled shifting the focus to next cycle, Democrats were still hopeful of holding their narrow control of the House and Senate — despite Republican pronouncements that their party was in for a big night.

 The GOP says voters will rebuke Democrats amid surging inflation, concerns about crime and pessimism about the direction of the country.
 History suggests any party in power will suffer significant losses in the midterms.